 Buy a House with Your Commute in Mind

 Commuting to Manhattan from the suburbs is often a multi-step process involving driving to the train station, catching the train, catching the subway to get to your office and then walking to your office.
 If you are late for one step, it will create a snowball effect making you late for work.
 That is why it is so important to keep your commute in mind as you are house hunting.
 Train station parking is one of the biggest considerations.
 Most Westchester and Fairfield County train stations have multi-year waitlists for train station parking.
 As you are house hunting, keep in mind where your closest train station is and the parking situation at each station.
 Can you walk to the train station?
 How long is the wait to obtain a parking permit at the train station?
 Are you eligible for a parking permit?
-Many train stations only allow residents to apply for the permits.
+In most instances, you have to be a resident to apply for train station parking permits.
 Is there a local bus service that can take you to the train station?

 Work From Home